Is Cemtrex Inc. (CETX) a good stock to buy now?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 56.10% loss in the last 1 month and extending the period to 3 months gives it a 122.61%, and is 14.29% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 13.00% over the week and 13.46% over the month.
+The stock witnessed a 2.04% loss in the last 1 month and extending the period to 3 months gives it a 44.93%, and is -21.26% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 13.03% over the week and 12.28% over the month.

 Cemtrex Inc. (CETX) Analyst Forecasts